 - f.
 Export library access to the DMF server. - g.
-Configure OpenVault for the library: - I. Add the dmf application to OpenVault (do just once, when creating the first library). - II.
-Add a library control program (LCP) for the library. - III.
-Add the set of drive control programs (DCPs) per library (one for each drive). - IV.
-Import the migration tapes for the library. - V. Test that OpenVault can mount a migration tape from the library.
+Configure OpenVault for the library: - I. Add a library control program (LCP) for the library. - II.
+Add the set of drive control programs (DCPs) per library (one for each drive). - III.
+Import the migration tapes for the library. - IV.
+Test that OpenVault can mount a migration tape from the library.